 It is a condition of the funding that you comply with all relevant laws, regulations and Australian Government sanctions in undertaking your project.
-You must also comply with the specific legislation/policies/industry standards in your state or territory for the expenditure of public money and the procurement of good and services.
+You must also comply with the specific legislation/policies/industry standards in your state or territory for the expenditure of public money and the procurement of goods and services.
 It is anticipated that compliance will be managed through a funding agreement with your relevant state and territory government agency.

-In particular, you will be required to comply with:

-- State/Territory legislation in relation to working with children.
+In particular, you will be required to comply with State/Territory legislation in relation to working with children.

-- Australian Industry Participation policy

-- Building and construction requirements.